sambowyer/pitchcontrol/README.md

 - Triangle wave
 - Sine wave with *n* harmonics (where *n*is chosen by the user)

-The file [helpers.py](helpers.py) also provides a wide range of features that may be useful for signal processing and frequency analysis (as well as a simple short time fourier transform (STFT)).
+The file [helpers.py](helpers.py) also provides a wide range of features that may be useful for signal processing and frequency analysis.

-The file [customFFT.py](customFFT.py) contains a simple forward fast fourier transform (FFT) implementation that may be used with any of the time-domain pitch detection algorithms (i.e. naiveFT, cepstrum and HPS).
+The file [customFFT.py](customFFT.py) contains a simple forward fast fourier transform (FFT) implementation that may be used with any of the frequency-domain pitch detection algorithms (i.e. naiveFT, naiveFTWithPhase, cepstrum and HPS).